 SAP Analytics Cloud is a software-as-a-service with a platform of tools and functionalities for data visualization, data analysis, and business planning.
 It provides business analysts, data scientists, and developers with a central hub through which they can perform their daily business intelligence (BI), financial planning, and application build tasks.
-It runs on SAP Cloud Platform.
+It runs on SAP Business Technology Platform (formerly SAP Cloud Platform).

 Table of Contents